 Download and deployment instructions are listed in Analytics for Target Implementation .

 - This integration is enabled on new activities when you select to use Analytics as the reporting source.
 After you make the implementation changes described in this document, your existing activities are not impacted.

 - The process of setting up Analytics as the reporting source for Target includes several implementation steps, followed by a provisioning step.
 It is a good idea to read through the process as described below before implementing.
 After you complete these steps, you will be ready to use Analytics as your reporting source as soon as it is enabled for you.
 The provisioning process can take up to five business days.

 - The Visitor ID service creates a shared Visitor ID across the Adobe Experience Cloud.
 Although it does not replace the Target mboxPC id or Audience Manager UUID, it does replace the way Analytics identifies new visitors.
 If set up properly, returning Analytics visitors should also be identified via their old Analytics ID to prevent visitor cliffing.
 Similarly, because the Target mboxPCid remains intact, no Target visitor profile data is lost when you upgrade to the Visitor ID service.

 - The Visitor ID service must execute before your Analytics and Target page code.
-Make sure that VisitorAPI.js appears above the tags for all other Experience Cloud products.
+Make sure that VisitorAPI.js appears above the tags for all other Experience Cloud solutions.

-After this integration is enabled, you will experience an additional 5-10 minutes of latency in Adobe Analytics.
+After this integration is enabled, you will experience an additional 5-10 minutes of latency in Analytics.
 This latency increase allows data from Analytics and Target to be stored on the same hit, allowing you to break down activities by page and site section.